Teoneag/Modelling-2A_TA/README.md

 - visualization with pygame: 1:45
 - capacity for each road: 10m -> 45m
 - step button: 10m
+- style: better position everything, add icons: 10m -> 43m + 3:33 ->
+  - Intensitate culoare pt trafic
-- show at each edge the decisions: 20m -> 1:08
+- show at each edge the decisions: 20m -> 7m +
-- style: better position everything, add icons
+  - modify this to show at each intersection where multiple routes are available the probability with wich each route is chosen (
 - Rmarkdown/Jupyter Notebook with commetns